steffenfritz/filedriller/README.md

 ## Output

-The output is written ito a CSV file.
+The output is written to a CSV file.
 Schema of the file:

     Filename, SizeInByte, Registry, PUID, Name, Version, MIME, ByteMatch, IdentificationNote, HashSum, UUID, inNSRL